Learn how we restored an old worn-out mahogany leather top table when we decoupaged it with sheet music. What a beauty

 Now I stepped in to start the craft end of our project.
 I took one sheet at a time and used the Mod Podge on it with a sponge brush and followed the pattern all the way around the table until the edge was covered.
 I would paint Mod Podge on the table, lay the sheet music on that, and paint more Mod Podge on top.
 I repeated this process all the way around the edge of the leather top.
 It was nice to have a raised edge where the leather and the wood met to make a nice clean edge.
 Once the edge was done, I just added other sheets of music until the whole thing was covered.

 As you can see the sheet music bubbled quite a bit during the process.
 I did make sure there was a couple of coats on the whole top.
 I was a bit nervous about how it was going to look after it dried.

-But after the Mod Podge completely dried overnight, all the sheet music was laying flat.
+But after the Mod Podge completely dried overnight, all the sheet music was laying flat and looking perfect.

 It was such a beautiful site to see.
 We both were so happy the way it turned out.